hildjj/draft-plus-protocol/draft-hildebrand-plus-protocol.md

 The following bits are defined:

 * Magic: 32 bits.
-This identifies the version of the PLUS protocol in use and the upper layer transport in use (and therefore, how the tflags field should be interpreted by devices on path).
 Magic numbers should be chosen such that they do not appear as the first 32 bits of any widely deployed UDP-based protocol, to allow initiator packets to be probabilistically separated from reflected UDP traffic.
-For the version of the PLUS protocol described in this document, in the default case that the initiator does not want to identify the upper layer transport in use to the devices along the path, the value of the Magic field is 0xd80000d8.
+For the version of the PLUS protocol described in this document, the value of the Magic field is 0xd80000d8.

 * Association Token: 24 bits.
 A cryptographically random token chosen by the initiator for this association.

 * R bit (Reset): The initiator sets this bit to indicate the association is closing.